PeterHUistyping/MIT6.824-6.5840-Distributed-Systems/Lecture/03-GFS.md

   Separate lease per actively written chunk.

 Why are leases helpful?
-  The coordinator must be able to designate a new primary if the present
+  The coordinator must be able to designate a new primary if the present primary fails.
-    primary fails.
   But the coordinator cannot distinguish "primary has failed" from
     "primary is still alive but the network has a problem."
   What if the coordinator designates a new primary while old one is active?
-    two active primaries!
+    Two active primaries!
     C1 writes to P1, C2 reads from P2, doesn't seen C1's write!
     called "split brain" -- a disaster
   Leases help prevent split brain: